 Dietary fibers are carbohydrates that are not digestible―they are what is left over after we digest proteins, fats, starches, and sugars from plant-based foods.
 Plant foods contain dietary fiber, and sources include whole grains, legumes, fruits, vegetables, nuts, and seeds.

 When we eat foods containing dietary fiber, the fiber moves unchanged through the stomach and small intestine to the colon (large intestine).
 Once in the colon, fiber works to promote laxation and prevent constipation.
 However, dietary fiber has many more positive effects on health.
-This publication describes the relationships between dietary fiber and prevention and treatment of chronic disease.
+This publication describes the relationships between dietary fiber and the prevention and treatment of chronic disease.

 How does fiber work to prevent disease?

 Dietary fiber is broken down by bacteria in the colon, a process called "fermentation."
 Fermentation of fiber supports the growth of a healthy balance of good bacteria in the colon.
-In addition, the process of fermentation produces substances that promote health of the colon and body as a whole (Dahl et al. 2017).
+Additionally, the process of fermentation produces substances that promote health of the colon and body as a whole (Dahl et al. 2017).

 What chronic diseases might dietary fiber help to prevent?